ABULCASIS

 PERSONAL PHYSICIAN TO THE WESTERN CALIPH

 Abulcasis is wrongly referred to as Albucasis in this Latin translation of his manuscript.
-The name Abulcasis is the latinised form of Abu al-Qasim al-Zahrawi.
+The name Abulcasis is the latinised form of Abu al-Qasim az-Zahrawi.
 The Spanish-Arab physician and surgeon was born around 936 in Andalusia and probably died shortly after 1009.
-Several decades before his birth, a second, Western Caliphate was established in Cordova – as opposed to the Eastern Arab Caliphate city of Baghdad.
+Several decades before his birth, a second, Western Caliphate was established in Cordova - as opposed to the Eastern Arab Caliphate city of Baghdad.

 SURGERY AS AN ACADEMIC SPECIALITY